 - Be a good corporate citizen and improve our social impact on our communities.

 - At the corporate level, through the New York Life Foundation, New York Life has provided more than $275 million in charitable contributions to national and local nonprofit organizations since 1979.

 - New York Life is recognized for its socially responsible policies and programs relating to diversity and inclusion, corporate ethics, disaster relief and community impact grants.

 - Promote transparency in reporting our ESG performance to our investors and applicable industry groups.

 - Operate under the policies, procedures, principles and practices set forth by our parent company so that all New York Life affiliated companies are operating under the same standards.

-- New York Life, for example, strives to foster a culture of diversity and inclusion in the workplace and encourages its employees to recruit talented men and women who reflect the different markets we serve.
+- New York Life, for example, strives to foster a culture of diversity and inclusion in the workplace and encourages its employees to recruit talented people who reflect the different markets we serve.
 Some of NYL’s Diversity and Inclusion Awards and Recognition for 2019:

-- Forbes: America’s Best Employers for Diversity
+- Forbes: America’s Best Employers for Diversity Top 50

 - Enact governance policies that create long-term value and potentially reduce risk to investors.
 These include:

 - Supporting portfolio oversight through appropriate internal controls, policy and procedures, and compliance oversight

 - Mitigating investment risk by following a thorough investment due diligence and approval process